-This Lime Tarts recipe produces a delightful fusion of tropical flavors: a tangy lime filling and sweetened coconut graham cracker crust.
+This Lime Tarts recipe produces a delightful fusion of tropical flavors: a tangy lime filling and a sweetened coconut graham cracker crust.
 In addition to the amazing taste, these tarts offer a pleasing texture combination.
 The crispy coconut crust provides a satisfying crunch, while the creamy lime filling adds a velvety mouthfeel.

 This post may contain affiliate links.
 Please refer to the terms page for more information.